Jamaica Blue Hole | Hero

 Head to Maho Beach on St. Maarten Island if you're interested in seeing the bottom of a soaring plane up close.

 At the area nicknamed "Airplane Beach," you can see massive charter planes landing at the nearby airstrip.
-The planes fly just 100 meters over the beach, sometimes blowing over overeager tourists with a blast of air from the jet engines!
+The planes fly just 100 meters over the beach, sometimes blowing down overeager tourists with a blast of air from the jet engines!
 It makes for one amazing holiday snapshot.

 The local bars post plane timetables so you can be sure to be there at the right time.
 Just be prepared to hold onto your hat during your visit!